Short looping studio video of Lian Li coding.

 Result

-Testers described the site as very intuitive and were able to self-navigate without guidance.
+Testers described the site as easy to use and were able to move through it without guidance.

 Constraints